aemotyka/aemotyka/README.md

 # About Me
-Master's candidate in Computer Science with demonstrated expertise in deep learning, full-stack development, and data analysis.
-Experience building scalable applications and implementing machine learning solutions.
-Strong track record of leadership and project management in academic and professional settings.
+MS in Computer Science with experience in full-stack development, deep learning, and data science.
+Passionate about all things AI/ML, and cloud computing.
+Strong track record of leadership in academic and professional settings.

 <!--
 **aemotyka/aemotyka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.